alia27701/ITIS-4010-Project_Class-Planner/README.md

 - For what AI improved, it made developing the program and planning the SDLC documentation a lot quicker since it would be the one to generate the possible ideas and I would just have to judge them.
 - For degraded, AI had more inconsistent ideas with the SDLC and the code where it would either contradict what I was trying to do or end up giving me code that could of broken the system.
 ## Supporting Context Files
+- architecture.md: Structure of the design and system
+-
 ## ChatGPT Conversation
 ### Here is the full conversation between ChatGPT and I
 https://chatgpt.com/share/69f566eb-d92c-83ea-99ad-d0b86e84c409